KleinSpeedy/Ultramat/README.md

 - Refactor `drinks.c`, `drinklist.c` and `drinkarray.c`
 - Get rid of ingredient and array recipes and replace with 2D array?
 - Determine wheter list store can replace "array data structure" entirely
+- Check for duplicate IDs while parsing recipes and ingredients